When you stop getting Farm Household Allowance you may be able to get other payments or support services.

 Activity Supplements aim to help you reach financial independence when getting FHA.
 For some people, their goal is to remain on the farm.
 They use the activity supplements to pay for advice or training related to their farm.
 For others, their goal is to find work away from the farm.
 They may use the supplement to pay for study or training.
 This applies even if you haven’t finished the activity by the time you come off the payment.

 If you’re no longer farming, or your partner is no longer farming, you may not be eligible for this payment.
 If your situation has changed and your farm is no longer significantly used for commercial purposes, your payment may stop.

 We can gear your Financial Improvement Agreement towards you improving your skills to find work in other areas.
-As you improve your skills and come off the payment, you may be eligible for income support or other benefits, including:
+As you improve your skills and come off the payment, you may be eligible for income support, including: